RuiSu-gif/ternary_map_bypython/README.md

 # Ternary map by Python (test)

 This repository contains a Jupyter Notebook for analyzing and visualizing data using ternary plots.
-Ternary plots are useful for displaying the proportions of three variables that sum to a constant.

 ## Contents